fenago/datascience-machine-learning/labs/lab_2.md

 **Note:** Mode is usually only relevant to discrete numerical data, and not to continuous data.

-A lot of real-world data tends to be continuous, so maybe that's why I don't hear too much about mode, but we see it here for completeness.

-There you have it: mean, median, and mode in a nutshell.
-Kind of the most basic statistics stuff you can possibly do, but I hope you gained a little refresher there in the importance of choosing between median and mean.
-They can tell very different stories, and yet people tend to equate them in their heads, so make sure you're being a responsible data scientist and representing data in a way that conveys the meaning you're trying to represent.
-If you're trying to display a typical value, often the median is a better choice than the mean because of outliers, so remember that.
-Let's move on.

 ### Using mean, median, and mode in Python

 Let's start doing some real coding in Python and see how you compute the mean, median, and mode using Python in an IPython Notebook file.

 So go ahead and open up the `MeanMedianMode.ipynb` file from the data files for this section if you'd like to follow along, which I definitely encourage you to do.
 If you need to go back to that earlier section on where to download these materials from, please go do that, because you will need these files for the section.
 Let's dive in!